 A good reference for Goldendoodle nutritional chow can be found at Dog Food Guide.
 It ranks food for your Goldendoodle based on quality and affordability.

 After everything is said and done your dog’s health is most important and you want to build lean muscle mass and avoid too much of the fat layer.
 Many dog owners have discovered that after their puppy has been to the groomers and been shorn, the dog looks shockingly skinny.
-This is when you should begin the visual inspection to see if he or she too skinny.
+This is when you should begin the visual inspection to see if he or she is too skinny.
 If your dog is eating normally and it’s still skin and bones, it’s time to visit the vet.